neoforged/.github/primers/1.21.11/index.md

         - `magFilter` -> `GpuSampler#getMagFilter`
         - `setAddressMode`, `setTextureFilter` have been replaced by `SamplerCache#getSampler`, not one-to-one
         - `useMipmaps`, `setUseMipmaps` are removed
+- `net.minecraft.client`
+    - `Options#textureFiltering` - The chosen texture sampling method when viewed at an angle or from a distance.
+    - `TextureFilteringMethod` - The sampling method when viewing a texture at an angle or from a distance.
 - `net.minecraft.client.gui.render.TextureSetup` now takes in the `GpuSampler`s for each of the textures
     - This also includes the static constructors
 - `net.minecraft.client.particle.SingleQuadParticle$Layer#ITEMS` - A layer for particles with item textures.